Home / All Documents / Driving Licence Issue Number (Where Is The UK Card)

 Driving Licence Issue Number

-The driving licence issue number is a sequential counter that is unique to each individual physical photocard issued to you by the DVLA.
-It is not an identification number for you as a driver.
-It is an identification number for that specific piece of plastic.
+The driving licence issue number is a sequential counter unique to each individual physical photocard.
+In my experience dealing with the DVLA API, it is best to think of this as the “Version Number” of the plastic.
+It is not an identification number for you as a driver; it is an identification number for that specific piece of plastic.

 NumberLocationPurposeChanges?